 When do you start talking about money in a relationship?
 While financial compatibility in a relationship is important, no one wants to explain their 10-year student loan payment plan on a first date.
 Nevertheless, money habits (especially the less-than-favorable ones) and debt should be out in the open long before a couple moves in together or gets engaged, in my opinion.
 Similarly, within the first year or two, I think it’s relatively easy to gauge whether your financial values align.
 If one person is pushing for an all-inclusive resort vacation in Tahiti, while the other would rather take a local weekend camping trip, it’s worth discussing the difference in spending styles.

 For me, financial compatibility is not about how much my partner makes, or how much debt he has, but about how he chooses to spend his money and approach savings.
-I honestly don’t think I would see a future with someone who spends $50 at a bar every weekend but isn’t saving any money, simply because that’s not compatible with my relationship to money.
+I honestly don’t think I would see a future with someone who spends $50 at a bar every weekend but isn’t saving any money, simply because that’s not compatible with my relationship with money.

 Because money is the “leading cause” of strain in relationships, it’s important to get comfortable talking about money with your partner in an open and non-judgmental way.
 To help navigate these love and money conversations, I outlined five financial conversations and when you should have them in a relationship.
 I then asked two financial professionals about each conversation and when it should come up.
 Ben Barzideh is a wealth advisor at Piershale Financial Group, a wealth management firm just outside of Chicago, and Kimberly Foss is a certified financial planner and president of California-based Empyrion Wealth Management.
 Here’s what they had to say about these five financial conversations.